 Which states does the Arizona Board Currently have Reciprocity with?

-Arizona has a established an reciprocal agreement with Alaska, Colorado, Louisiana, Massachusetts, Minnesota, Missouri and Ohio.
+Arizona has established a reciprocal agreement with Alaska, California, Colorado, Louisiana, Massachusetts, Minnesota, Missouri, and Ohio.

 What can the public expect from a doctor of chiropractic?

-- A thorough physical examination to determine conditions which may be appropriate for chiropractic care.
+- A thorough physical examination to determine conditions that may be appropriate for chiropractic care.